Money Personality: Saver

 Each person has two of The 5 Money Personalities™, a Primary and a Secondary.
 How the two impact each other and how either one or both impact your spouse is very interesting and powerful.

 There is no right and no wrong Money Personality™!
 There are strengths and weaknesses to each of them.
-If you haven’t yet, take The Money Personalities Assessment™ to make sure you know both of yours.
+If you haven’t yet, take our FREE scientific & confidential online 5 Money Personalities Assessment™ to make sure you know both of yours.
 Then hand the mouse to your spouse and encourage them to do the same.

 You may discover, you’re a Saver.